IreneKilgannon/pands-project/README.md

 This is my analysis of the Fisher's Iris data set for the programming and scripting module.

 ## Making a plan
-1. Using a readme
+1. Using a readme for discussion  done
 2. background research
-3. write summary statistics to .txt file
+3. write summary statistics to .txt file - done.
+Discussion next
 4. histograms - created a function, Create a module with all the plotting files?
 5. scatter plot /pair plot between all the variables
 6. perhaps some linear regression plots